SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

    locations based on an incomplete dataset.

-Event attributes
+Event Attributes
 ================

 It might be desirable to synchronize event attributes set at the source with the local system.
 In particular the event type, the type uncertainty, event descriptions and comments might be of interest.
-Because it is not advisable to route events and let :ref:`scevent` associate imported origins it can happen that the imported event id is different from the event id of the local system.
+Because it is not advisable to route events and let :ref:`scevent` associate imported origins it can happen that the imported event ID is different from the event ID of the local system.
 The input host configuration parameter :confval:`syncEventAttributes` controls that behaviour.
 It is set to true by default which means that imported event attributes are going to be imported as well. ql2sc does not update